engineerbaz/AWS-Cloud-Knowledge/README.md

 ### Welcome EveryOne to AWS!!!
-These notes :memo: in this repository is comprehensive and written with the goal of knowledge sharing of AWS Cloud :cloud: ⛈️
+Notes :memo: in this repository are comprehensive and written with the goal of knowledge sharing of AWS Cloud :cloud: ⛈️
    - Good luck & enjoy studying! :coffee:
    - **Contributions of any kind are welcome! :sparkles:**